Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 25 projects that could impact this region.
-Notable ones include Kingston Ocean Grove Estate, SALT Business Park, Talia Residences, and Ti-Tree Village Redevelopment, with the following list highlighting those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 25 projects that could impact the region.
+Notable ones include Kingston Ocean Grove Estate, Ti-Tree Village Redevelopment, 61 Powell Street Townhouses, and 57-59 The Parade Apartments.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.